Gl1tch3dL1m3/antispam-bcfd/README.md

 This system punishes users for spamming.
 After 4 messages in 5 seconds, they receive a warn.
 After 3 warns, they'll be muted and their warns will be reset.

 ### Implementation
+Firstly, create and configure a role called "muted".

-You must copy-paste JSONs in the following order. **Otherwise it won't work!**
+Secondly, you must copy-paste JSONs in the following order. **Otherwise it won't work!**

 1. (all your commands and other stuff)
 2. ++reset.json